comfort-mode-toolkit/cm-colors/CONTRIBUTING.md

 - **Keep it simple**: Complex APIs scare people away from doing the right thing
 - **Preserve aesthetics**: Design and accessibility can coexist

+## Codebase Tour ( It's not scary! )
+Checkout the tour [here](https://gist.github.com/lalithaar/286ce89bc1d4816b3d6c862380ddc9d6) so you can easily know which file dpes what and where should you edit :>

 ## Quick Start (I Just Want to Fix Something Small)

 For tiny fixes (typos, small bugs, documentation improvements):